Welcome to today's edition of the Rush 24-7 podcast.

 Owens didn't say that.

-And Michael Irvin said, well, what do you think if uh if if uh if Red Favre were the quarterback, oh we'd be undefeated.
+And Michael Irvin said, well, what do you think if Brett Favre were the quarterback?

-And so they they're all all upset here because Owen supposedly suggested a white quarterback, and that really that really burned McNabb because that's black on black crime.
+And so they're all upset here because Owens supposedly suggested a white quarterback, and that really, that really burned McNabb, because that's black on black crime.

-He was responding to a question posed by Michael Irvin, who's a black guy who is all this identify everybody's race and all this.
+He was responding to a question posed by Michael Irvin, who's a black guy who has all this identify everybody's race and all this.

 I mean, ESPN bringing up race, McNabb bringing up race, Owens sort of subtly involving race by deigning to answer the question.

-And everybody getting the quotes wrong, and everybody is is i missing the story.
+And everybody getting the quotes wrong, and everybody is missing the story.

 I mean, here's McNabb doesn't even know what he's talking about in this case because Owens was just sitting there answering a question that was posed to him by a reporter.

-Now, if Owens had sat there and said, Who would you like to be quarterbacking again and had himself said Brett Favre, then McNabb might have a point, but I thought race didn't matter to any of these people anyway.
+Now, if Owens had sat there and said, who would you like to be quarterback and had himself said Brett Favre, then McNabb might have a point, but I thought race didn't matter to any of these people anyway.

 I thought we were long past that.

-Uh and uh and I never I'll never forget his well, I do forget his speech, but I don't remember much about high school graduates that want to get out of there.
+John Danforth, who spoke at my high school graduation, he was there, and I'll never forget his, well, I do forget his speech, but I don't remember much about high school graduates who wanted to get out of there.

-Uh but I just I just remember that he delivered the uh what do they call it?
+But I just remember that he delivered the, what do they call it, commencement address?

 It's been so long since I've been to one of those.